 The brain is the control center of the entire body, and as such, when it becomes injured it can have an effect on any of the body’s systems.
 Everything from breathing and eating to walking and talking is controlled by the brain, and any of these things could be taken from us if the region of the brain controlling those functions becomes injured.
 Even so-called minor brain injuries like concussions can leave you with chronic headaches long after the injury has healed.
-If you or a loved one suffered a head injury and you want to discuss your legal options with a brain injury lawyer in Allentown, contact Greg Prosmushkin, P.C. for a free consultation today.
+If you or a loved one suffered a head injury and you want to discuss your legal options with a brain injury lawyer, contact Greg Prosmushkin, P.C. for a free consultation today.

 Brain injury facts

 According to the Centers for Disease Control and Prevention (CDC), traumatic brain injury (TBI) is defined as trauma to the brain caused by a blow, jolt, shock or strike to the head, either directly or indirectly.
 The CDC reported that hospitalizations and fatalities due to TBI are on the rise.
 Falls are the main cause of brain injury among the youngest (age 0-4) and eldest (age 65+) members of the population, while injuries caused by motor vehicle accidents are more common among the 15-64 age group.
 Startlingly, injury via assault is the most common injury mechanism in the 15-24 age range.